 where $H(A)_\rho:= -\tr \rho_A \log \rho_A$.

 Schumacher's quantum source coding theorem bears a close resemblance to its classical counterpart.
 One will naturally expect that the same will hold true for the distributed source coding problem in the quantum regime.
 Consider that Alice, who has the quantum system $A$ of an entangled source $\rho_{AB}$, would like to merge her state to the distant party Bob.
-The quantum distributed source coding theorem (also known as quantum state merging) aims to answer the optimal rate $R$ at which quantum states with density matrix $\rho_A$ can be communicated to a party with quantum side information $\rho_B$ faithfully.
-As it turns out, the optimal rate is given by the conditional von Neumann entropy $H(A|B)_\rho$, a quantum generaliztion of classical conditional Shannon entropy.
-While the quantum formula to the distributed source coding problem is also of the form of conditional entropy, this result has a much deeper and profound impact in the theory of quantum information as it marks a clear departure between classical and quantum information theory.
-It is rather perplexing that the rate $R$ is quantified by the conditional entropy $H(A|B)_\rho$, which can be negative.
+The quantum distributed source coding theorem (also known as quantum state merging) aims to answer the optimal rate $R$ at which quantum information in system $A$ can be communicated faithfully to a party with quantum side information in system $B$.
+As it turns out, the optimal rate is given by the conditional von Neumann entropy $H(A|B)_\rho$, a quantum generalisation of classical conditional Shannon entropy.
+While the quantum formula to the distributed source coding problem is also of the form of conditional entropy, this result has a much deeper and profound impact in the theory of quantum information, as it marks a clear departure between classical and quantum information theory.
+It is rather perplexing that the rate at which $R$ is quantified by the conditional entropy $H(A|B)_\rho$ can be negative.
 This major piece of the puzzle was resolved with the interpretation that if the rate is negative, the state can be merged, and in addition, the two parties will gain $|H(A|B)_\rho|$ amount of entanglement for later quantum communication \cite{Horodecki:2005fv, Horodecki:2006hl, Dupuis:2014jz}.
 The distributed quantum source coding problem was later fully solved \cite{Abeyesinghe:2009ej, Datta:2011vc} where the trade-off rate region between the quantum communication and the entanglement resource is derived.
 The result is now called the fully quantum Slepian-Wolf theorem (FQSW).